boldflight/BibleConverter/test_EPUB/output/Job.md

 and knit me together with bones and sinews.
 [12] You gave me life and favor, and your intervention watched over my spirit.

+[13] “But these things you have concealed in your heart;
 I know that this is with you:
 [14] If I sinned, then you would watch me and you would not acquit me of my iniquity.